 Tri-Athlete Dede Griesbauer: 2020 Fitness Journey

-A 16-year veteran Professional Triathlete, it’s hard to come up with new ways to make swim, bike and run different, but at the start of 2020, I got to check a big item off my Bucket List.
-I took my nearly 16 years of experience as a pro, and dove head first into a new experience; an experience more than twice the distance of my traditional “day at the office”.
-Over the course of my career as a pro, I’ve actually lost count of how many Ironman races I’ve done, but safe to say, it’s a lot.
+A 16-year veteran Professional Triathlete, it’s hard to come up with new ways to make swim, bike, and run different, but at the start of 2020, I got to check a big item off my Bucket List.
+I took my nearly 16 years of experience as a pro and dove headfirst into a new experience, an experience more than twice the distance of my traditional “day at the office.”
+Over the course of my career as a pro, I’ve lost count of how many Ironman races I’ve done, but safe to say; it’s a lot.
 For 2020, I decided to up the proverbial ante and entered Ultraman Florida.

-I was slightly overwhelmed by the accomplishment, but at the time, I had no idea how special those 3 days would end up being.
-Within weeks, concern over COVID-19 had reached a fever pitch, and just 1 month after crossing the Ultraman finish line, we were locked down.
+I was slightly overwhelmed by the accomplishment, but at the time, I had no idea how special those three days would end up being.
+Within weeks, concern over COVID-19 had reached a fever pitch, and just one month after crossing the Ultraman finish line, we were in lockdown.

 Seemingly overnight, I went from being a Professional Athlete and World Record Holder to a Professional Exerciser with an uncertain race future.

 There was the immediate physical change.
-No swimming, though good friends have an Endless Pool at their house (think, swimming treadmill) and they graciously allowed me to use it a couple times a week to maintain some feel for the water, but fitness slid.
-No squad sessions; I typically train with a squad and we would have group sessions about 8 times per week.
+No swimming, though good friends have an Endless Pool at their house (think, swimming treadmill), and they graciously allowed me to use it a couple of times a week to maintain some feel for the water.
+Still, my fitness slid.
+No squad sessions; I typically train with a squad, and we would have group sessions about 8 times per week.
 No gym.
-No body work to keep this 49 year old veteran pro in once piece.
+No bodywork to keep this 49-year-old veteran pro in one piece.

 And then, of course, there were the emotional changes; dreams dashed, race goals ambiguous at best, and all the fitness I’d built in preparation for Ultraman diminished over time.
-The contrast from the emotional high of winning Ultraman to the emotional low of having what will likely be the rest of the race season canceled was stunning.
+The contrast from the emotional high of winning Ultraman to the emotional low of having what will likely be the rest of the race season canceled was a huge blow.

 So what does the life of a professional exerciser look like?
 How do you regroup?
 Reorganize?
-Take some control when there really is none?
-I faced these challenges not only as an athlete, but also as a coach.
+Take some control when there is none?
+I faced these challenges not only as an athlete but also as a coach.
 How do I guide my athletes?

-Focus number one was to allow a time of depression…loss….sorrow…anger…or (insert your emotion here).
+Focus number one was to allow for a time of depression, loss, sorrow, anger, or (insert your emotion here).
 Some try to dismiss these feelings saying, “People are sick and dying.
 Get over your silly little races.”
-Fair enough and true.
+Fair enough and accurate.
 But it’s important to acknowledge the loss in the context that every individual has lost something; plans, freedoms, jobs.
 Just because others might be suffering worse doesn’t mean your suffering is irrelevant.
-So for a while, I tried to just let it be and not try to pump myself up when I just plain didn’t feel like it.
+So for a while, I tried just to let it be and not try to pump myself up when I plain didn’t feel like it.

 Focus number one (part II) was to stay healthy.
 That meant cutting back on some training stress so that the immune system had a fighting chance.
 Suddenly, we were able to take back a little control.
 I might not be able to race, but I can keep eating like I’m going to (taking ownership of a slight uptick in wine consumption).
 I can sleep like a champ.
 I can take care of my body because doing so will make me feel better than not doing so.

 Once I had a small focus again on something I could control, I started to find other things I could control.
-Training would obviously look different.
+Training would obviously look very different.
 35+ hour training weeks no longer required.
-Physiologically, one can not maintain peak fitness, or keep pushing fitness higher in search of peak performance, but I could still make myself a better athlete.
+Physiologically, one can not maintain peak fitness or keep pushing fitness higher in search of peak performance, but I could still make myself a better athlete.
 I didn’t have to be “race fit” to be a better athlete.
-I could work on smaller things that often get thrown by the wayside when training is solely focused on racing goals.
+I could work on more minor things that are often thrown away when too focused on racing goals.
 I could work on my mobility and flexibility.
 I could get stronger.
-I could work on things that came less naturally to me; foot speed and agility running, top-end/VO2max work on the bike.
+I could work on things that came less naturally to me: foot speed and agility running, top-end/VO2max work on the bike.

-And little by little, and step by step, I had a little bit of a plan again.
+And little by little, step by step, I had more of a plan again.